Commerce

 The doctrine of market infallibility

-“Market Failure” was an oxymoron and GDP was the only true measure of progress.
-The sole purpose of society was to serve the economy and any attempt by governments or citizens to meddle in its course was regarded as a direct attack on growth.
-Only monetarism, globalised free trade, deregulation, privatisation, liberalised capital, shareholder value, privity of contract, small government, nimble competition, resilient optimism, flourishing foreign investment, robust micro-economic & productivity-enhancing reforms and — obviously — completely unfettered investment-friendly markets could never always determine the fair value of everything, and deliver significant benefits for oligarchs CEOs family-trusts investors stakeholders all.
+When monetarism, globalised free trade, deregulation, shareholder value, small government, nimble competition, resilient optimism, flourishing foreign investment, robust micro-economic & productivity-enhancing reforms and — obviously — completely unfettered financial markets would never always determine the fair value of everything, and deliver significant benefits for oligarchs CEOs family-trusts investors stakeholders all.

 Topic Images